-Over the next few months more creative art-outsiders began to get word of what was happening, and mote and more people began to turn up, and as they continued to work clearing all the rubbish out, discarded shopping trollies, needles and drug paraphernalia, a creative community began to organically emerge and grow into what eventually became an self-sustaining Community Art Squat.
+Over the next few months more creative art-outsiders began to get word of what was happening, and more and more people began to turn up, and as they continued to work clearing all the rubbish out, discarded shopping trollies, needles and drug paraphernalia, a creative community began to organically emerge and grow into what eventually became an self-sustaining Community Art Squat.

-Once the buildings were reasonably fit for human habitation, albeit at the rough level of camping at Glastonbury, all the local artists, community creatives, musicians, new age hippies, and more outsider mavericks moved in; and as you can imagine it was quite a heady mix of diverse personalities, ambitions and talents.
-Picture in your mind if you will, a small Glastonbury occurring inside Andy Warhols' Factory every weekend, and sometimes every night of the week.
+Once the buildings were reasonably fit for human habitation and Community cultural engagement, albeit at the level of camping at a music and arts festival, local artists, community creatives, musicians, new age spiritualists, and more creative outsider mavericks moved in; and as you can imagine it was quite a heady mix of diverse personalities, ideas, ambitions and talents.

-So the Artists, Creatives, Community Volunteers and good People of the Land of Leytonstone were themselves eventually evicted after 13 years; the buildings were demolished, and the Land sold to developers for £1 Million, who built another boring block of prison-like commuter flats for the gentrified 9-5 escalator robots to move into, and follow the right way of conformist thinking and conventional living; with no spontaneous Community Centred Creativity, except that which is controlled by the Powers that be, and managed in good orderly fashion through very expensive music and alcohol Licences, mountains of form filling, bureaucratic red tape, and a few thousand pounds to the Government via Councils for Licenses before you can organise any creative event, unless of course it's organised. and controlled by Government Councils, and Policed by The State Apparatus.
+The 491 Gallery & Vertigo Independent Cinema buildings were demolished, and the Land sold to developers for £1 Million, who built another boring block of prison-like commuter flats for the gentrified 9-5 escalator robots to move into.
+13 years of Community Creativity demolished in favour of a few small overly expensive prison cell like flats for those who follow the right way of conformist thinking and conventional living.
+The opportunities for spontaneous self-organised Community Centred Creativity is sadly increasingly lacking, becoming ever smaller and limited, except that which is controlled by the Powers that be, and managed in a good orderly fashion through very expensive music and alcohol Licences, mountains of form filling, bureaucratic red tape, and a thousand pounds to the Government via Council Licenses before you can organise any creative event, unless of course it's organised and controlled by Government Councils, and Policed by The State Apparatus or financed and branded by Corporate capitalist greed, even the once spontaneous musical festival that "was" Glastonbury has become victim to a Musical Branding process of avaricous corpoarate greed.

 So the 13 years of Self-Organised Free Creative Community events, music gigs, art exhibitions, Cinema nights, Circus Nights, Community Café, Weekend Trade Fairs, Organic Kitchen, Community Garden, Large Community Fire Pit, Artists Studios, Home made Music Recording Studio, and temporary rooms for homeless people was no more.

-Now in Leytonstone, their stands a grim brownish prison type block for people to look at, and ask themselves, is this really better for Leytonstone, or any given area, in any given Town or City, than a Community led and self organised Community Art Gallery, Cinema, and Garden, where people could meet, relax and interact with others?
+Now in Leytonstone, their stands a grim brownish prison type block for people to look at, and ask themselves, is this really better for Leytonstone, or any given area, in any given Town or City, than a Community led and self organised Community Art Gallery, Cinema, and Garden, where people could meet, relax, meet and interact with others?

+I digress!
+My apologies!
 Back to the main story: The 491 Gallery was responsible for hosting some of the most varied and iconic community art events in London such as one of the first and largest Transgender Party events in London Social-Art history, a Ukrainian Culture & Media-Arts Night (many years even before the current diabolical War), that welcomed over 200 Ukrainian people and artists to share their creativity and culture, and The European Cycle Courier Championships which led to over 100+ bikes being hung from the Gallery ceiling due a to lack of space, that resulted in one of the greatest spontaneous community art installations ever seen in London.

 Tea & Coffee, soft drinks, biscuits, cake and snacks available